SpellTower

-SpellTower is a puzzle video game by Zach Gage in which the player creates words from a jumble of letter tiles to clear the screen before it refills.
+SpellTower is a 2011 word puzzle game developed by Zach Gage.
+In the game, the player must clear the screen before it overflows by creating words from assorted letter tiles.
 The game has several game modes and a multiplayer battle mode.
 The impetus for the game—the concept of combining elements from Tetris and Boggle in what was a prototype of the puzzle video game Puzzlejuice—inspired Gage to create SpellTower.
-The game released for iOS in November 2011 to generally favorable reviews.
+The game was released for iOS in November 2011 to generally favorable reviews.
 Versions for OS X and Android followed over the next two years.
 In 2017 SpellTower Minutes was released.
 This browser-based Flash game created special "blitz" like modes not found in the mobile releases.
 A new iOS version released in 2017 swapped out the unnamed dictionary and began using Merriam-Webster's Third New International Dictionary, Unabridged.
 French and Dutch language specific versions were also released.
 A 2020 release, SpellTower+, added new game modes, cleaner visuals, and a jazz soundtrack.